drakkan/sftpgo/docs/oidc.md

 ```

 SFTPGo users (not admins) can be created/updated after successful OpenID authentication by defining a [pre-login hook](./dynamic-user-mod.md).
+You can use `scopes` configuration to request additional information (claims) about authenticated users (See your provider's own documentation for more information).
+By default the scopes `"openid", "profile", "email"` are retrieved.
-You can use the `custom_fields` configuration parameter to define the token claims field names to pass to the pre-login hook, these fields are useful for implementing custom logic when creating/updating the SFTPGo user within the hook.
+The `custom_fields` configuration parameter can be used to define claim field names to pass to the pre-login hook,
+these fields can be used e.g. for implementing custom logic when creating/updating the SFTPGo user within the hook.
+For example, if you have created a scope with name `sftpgo` in your identity provider to provide a claim for `sftpgo_home_dir` ,
-For example you can set the field `sftpgo_home_dir` in your identity provider and add it to the `custom_fields` in the SFTPGo configuration like this:
+then you can add it to the `custom_fields` in the SFTPGo configuration like this:

 ```json
 ...